 The Social Inquiry (SI) rubric was developed through faculty and student consultation and members of the General Education Oversight Committee at Wayne State University (WSU).
 The rubric was modeled after VALUE rubrics created by the Association of American Colleges and Universities (AAC&U).
 The rubric articulates fundamental criteria for each learning outcome required for SI under the General Education program.
-It contains performance descriptors demonstrating progressively higher levels of learning.
-The rubric is intended for institutional-level use in evaluating and discussing student learning within the General Education curriculum, not for grading.
+It contains performance descriptors demonstrating progressively higher levels of learnedness.
+The rubric is intended for institutionallevel use in evaluating and discussing student learning within the General Education curriculum, not for grading.

-SI is a Group (Inquiry) requirement of the General Education program at WSU.
-The overall goal of the inquiry courses is to "help introduce students to the different perspectives, methodologies, and questions that shape the production of knowledge."
-(See the Academic Bulletin.)
+SI is a Group Requirement (Inquiry Courses) of the General Education program at WSU.
+The overall goal of the inquiry courses is "to help introduce students to the different perspective, methodologies, and questions that shape the production of knowledge" (see Academic Bulletin).

-SI has three program learning outcomes:
+SI has three program learning outcomes.
 After successful completion of the SI requirement, students will be able to:

-- (1) Explain the behaviors, practices, institutions, and/or systems that define a society or social group. - (2) Explain concepts or methods that are used in analyzing societies or social groups. - (3) Explain social institutions and social interactions.
+- (1) Explain the behaviors, practices, institutions, and/or systems that define a society or social group. - (2) Explain concepts or methods in analyzing societies or social groups. - (3) Explain social institutions and social interactions.